ava-labs/avalanche-docs/docs/specs/platform-transaction-serialization.md

 ### **What Subnet Auth Contains**

-Specifies the addresses whose signatures will be provided to demonstrate that the owners of a subnet approve something.
+Specifies the addresses whose signatures will be provided to demonstrate that the owners of a Subnet approve something.

 - **`TypeID`** is the ID for this type.
 It is `0x0000000a`.
 - **`AddressIndices`** defines which addresses' signatures will be attached to this transaction.
-AddressIndices[i] is the index in a subnet owner list that corresponds to the signature at index i in the signature list.
+AddressIndices[i] is the index in a Subnet owner list that corresponds to the signature at index i in the signature list.
 Must be sorted low to high and not have duplicates.

 ### **Gantt Subnet Auth Specification**